 The Company receives collateral in connection with securities borrowed and reverse repurchase agreement transactions and customer margin loans.
 Under many agreements, the Company is permitted to sell or re-pledge the securities received (e.g., use the securities to enter into securities lending transactions, or deliver to counterparties to cover short positions).
-As of June 30, 2021, the fair value of securities received as collateral under securities borrowed transactions and reverse repurchase agreements was \$116.0 million and \$372.5 million, respectively, of which the Company has sold and re-pledged approximately \$38.8 million under securities loaned transactions and \$372.5 million under repurchase agreements.
+As of June 30, 2022, the fair value of securities received as collateral under securities borrowed transactions and reverse repurchase agreements was \$76.1 million and \$240.9 million, respectively, of which the Company has sold and re-pledged approximately \$31.6 million under securities loaned transactions and \$240.9 million under repurchase agreements.

 The Company pledges certain of its securities owned for securities lending and repurchase agreements and to collateralize bank call loan transactions.
-The carrying value of pledged securities owned that can be sold or re-pledged by the counterparty was \$305.8 million, as presented on the face of the consolidated statement of financial condition as of June 30, 2021.
+The carrying value of pledged securities owned that can be sold or re-pledged by the counterparty was \$316.6 million, as presented on the face of the consolidated statement of financial condition as of June 30, 2022.

 The Company manages credit exposure arising from repurchase and reverse repurchase agreements by, in appropriate circumstances, entering into master netting agreements and collateral arrangements with counterparties that provide the Company, in the event of a customer default, the right to liquidate securities and the right to offset a counterparty's rights and obligations.
 The Company manages market risk of repurchase agreements and securities loaned by monitoring the market value of collateral held and the market value of securities receivable from others.
-It is the Company's policy to request and obtain additional collateral when exposure to loss exists.
+The Company's policy is to request and obtain additional collateral when exposure to loss exists.
 In the event the counterparty is unable to meet its contractual obligation to return the securities, the Company may be exposed to off-balance sheet risk of acquiring securities at prevailing market prices.